open-compass/BotChat/README.md

 **Evaluation Result**

 We evaluate all 5470 generated conversations with the above-mentioned strategy and present the evaluation result in this section.
 In Figure 2, we demonstrate the success rate ("Not AI participated" determined by GPT-4) under different $N$, with models sorted by the descending order of the success rate @ $N=16$.
+By definition, a conversation pass @ $N$ either if **GPT-4 determines that the entire conversation is not AI generated**  or if **GPT4 determines that the first AI generated chat appears after the $N_{th}$ chat**.
 Here we summarize our major findings:

 1. GPT-4 demonstrates extraordinary capabilities in accomplishing long conversations.
 It achieves over 65% success rate in generating conversations as long as $N=16$, while the second-best model chatPJLM-123B achieves less than 40%.
 2. Some OpenSource LLMs, such as InternLM-7b-chat and ChatGLM2-6b,  achieves good performance when generating short conversations ($N=4$ or $N=8$).
 However, when $N$ is increased to 16, their performance lags behind the state-of-the-art chatbots like gpt-3.5-turbo-0613.